-How government and business leaders are preparing for COP29
+How government and business leaders are approaching COP29

 Department of Energy official urges governments to set policies that encourage private investment in renewable energy and other climate-change-related projects